tmarktaylor/phmutest/tests/md/directives.md

 <!--phmutest-skip-->
 <!-- A multiline
-    comment folowed by a
+    comment followed by a
 blank line -->

 <!-- Another multiline
-    comment folowed by a  -->
+    comment followed by a  -->

 <!-- and another blank line -->